 Important Note: This test requires each subject to have measurements for all conditions.
 Subjects with missing data will be excluded from the analysis.

-Ready to analyze your repeated measures data?
-Load long format sample or load wide format sample to see how it works, or upload your own data to discover if there are significant changes across your conditions.
+Ready to analyze your repeated measures data? or to see how it works, or upload your own data to discover if there are significant changes across your conditions.

 Leave blank to sort alphabetically by default